gauravgokhe/Gauravgokhe-10515/README.md

 # Gauravgokhe-10515
-# Armstrong Number Checker (C Language)
+# Armstrong Number Checker

 ## 📌 Project Description
 This project is a simple C program that checks whether a given 3-digit number is an Armstrong number or not.
-An Armstrong number is a number whose sum of the cubes of its digits is equal to the original number.
+**An Armstrong** number is a number whose sum of the cubes of its digits is equal to the original number.

 Example:
 153 = 1³ + 5³ + 3³ = 153 → Armstrong Number